alex-maleno/Fuzzing-Module/README.md

  -To clone the target code for this module, simply use either the https or ssh clone process for this repository.
  -Clone the target code into wherever you want on your os.

-## How to Dowload Docker
+## How to Download Docker
- - To download Docker, go to this link on the [Docker wesbite](https://www.docker.com/products/docker-desktop/) and choose the correct operating system and chip.
-The website should automatically propose the correct software for your system, but download links for other versions will also be availabile on the page.
+ - To download Docker, go to this link on the [Docker website](https://www.docker.com/products/docker-desktop/) and choose the correct operating system and chip.
+The website should automatically propose the correct software for your system, but download links for other versions will also be available on the page.
  - After the download is complete, run through the steps in the setup and open the desktop app on your computer.
  - Disclaimer; this may take up a lot of space on your computer